 Take a look at the left-most, upper-most conquer step.
 It combines the pivot 7 with two empty lists, resulting in '(7).
 The next one down corresponds to the partitioning step that isolated 8 and thus yields '(7 8).
 Each level in the conquering phase mirrors a corresponding level from the partitioning phase.
 After all, the overall process is recursive.

-Since the rest of the list is of unknown size, we leave the task of partitioning the list to two auxiliary functions: smaller-items and larger-items.
+Since the rest of the list is of unknown size, we leave the task of partitioning the list to two auxiliary functions: smallers and largers.
 They process the list and filter out those items that are smaller and larger, respectively, than the pivot.
 Hence each auxiliary function accepts two arguments, namely, a list of numbers and a number.
 Designing these two functions is an exercise in structural recursion.
-Try on your own or read the definitions shown in figure 96.
+Try on your own or read the definitions shown in figure 143.

-Both figure 95 and the calculation also show how quick-sort completely ignores the structure of the given list.
+Both figure 142 and the calculation also show how quick-sort< completely ignores the structure of the given list.
 The first recursion works on two distant numbers from the originally given list and the second one on the list’s third item.
 These recursions aren’t random but they are certainly not relying on the structure of the data definition.

-Exercise 401.
-While quick-sort quickly reduces the size of the problem in many cases, it is inappropriately slow for small problems.
-Hence people use quick-sort to reduce the size of the problem and switch to a different sort function when the list is small enough.
+Exercise 427.
+While quick-sort< quickly reduces the size of the problem in many cases, it is inappropriately slow for small problems.
+Hence people use quick-sort< to reduce the size of the problem and switch to a different sort function when the list is small enough.

-Develop a version of quick-sort that uses sort> from Recursive Auxiliary Functions if the length of the input is below some threshold.
+Develop a version of quick-sort< that uses sort< (an appropriately adapted variant of sort> from Auxiliary Functions that Recur) if the length of the input is below some threshold.

-Exercise 402.
-If the input to quick-sort contains the same number several times, the algorithm returns a list that is strictly shorter than the input.
+Exercise 428.
+If the input to quick-sort< contains the same number several times, the algorithm returns a list that is strictly shorter than the input.
 Why?
 Fix the problem so that the output is as long as the input.

-Exercise 403.
-Use filter to define smaller-items and larger-items as one-liners.
+Exercise 429.
+Use filter to define smallers and largers.

-Exercise 404.
-Develop a variant of quick-sort that uses only one comparison function, say, <.
-Its partitioning step divides the given list alon into a list that contains the items of alon smaller than (first alon) and another one with those that are not smaller.
+Exercise 430.
+Develop a variant of quick-sort< that uses only one comparison function, say, <.
+Its partitioning step divides the given list alon into a list that contains the items of alon smaller than the pivot and another one with those that are not smaller.

 Use local to package up the program as a single function: Abstract this function so that it consumes a list and a comparison function.

-The first section of this chapter shows how to adapt the process dimension of the design recipe to generative recursion.
+The first section shows how to adapt the process dimension of the design recipe to generative recursion.
 The second section hones in on another new phenomenon: an algorithm may fail to produce an answer for some of its inputs.
 Programmers must therefore analyze their programs and supplement the design information with a comment on termination.
-The remaining sections in this chapter compare and contrast structural and generative recursion.
+The remaining sections contrast structural and generative recursion.

 As before, we must represent the problem information as data in our chosen programming language.
 The choice of a data representation for a problem affects our thinking about the computational process, so some planning ahead is necessary.
 Alternatively, be prepared to backtrack and to explore different data representations.
 Regardless, we must analyze the problem information and define data collections.